-In the sample deployment shown in the figure above, CVLANs 10 to 20 which are mapped to SVLAN 100 are encapsulated with a service tag of 100 and CVLANs 20 to 30 which are mapped to SVLAN 200 are encapsulated with a service tag of 200.
-Traffic from unmapped CVLANs 30 to 40 are forwarded normally.
-If the ingress port is not member of the unmapped CVLANs, then the traffic gets dropped as part of regular VLAN filtering.
+In the sample deployment shown in the figure above, CVLANs 10 to 20 are mapped to SVLAN 100, and are encapsulated with a service tag of 100.
+CVLANs 20 to 30 are mapped to SVLAN 200, and are encapsulated with a service tag of 200.
+Traffic from unmapped CVLANs 30 to 40 is forwarded normally.
+If the ingress port is not a member of the unmapped CVLANs, the traffic gets dropped as part of regular VLAN filtering.